PhilipEskins/pe-portfolio/README.md

 ## Process

 #### 8/21/19
 _Was able to get the hamburger menu to work properly thanks to https://www.w3schools.com/howto/howto_js_topnav_responsive.asp tutorial.
-Started working on redesigning the project component._
+Completed redesign for project component._

 #### 8/20/19
 _Got the form to work, started working on a mobile friendly navbar._